Steady On (Shawn Colvin album)

-Steady On is the debut studio album by American singer-songwriter Shawn Colvin, released on October 17, 1989 by Columbia Records.
+Steady On is the debut studio album by American singer-songwriter Shawn Colvin, released on October 17, 1989, by Columbia Records.
 In addition to launching Colvin's career the album was positively received by critics and had moderate commercial success.

 Recording and release

+The album was recorded in Steve Addabbo's Shelter Island Sound recording studio in Shelter Island, New York.
 Colvin has explained that the themes on the album include healing from personal life trauma and drug and alcohol addiction.

 Colvin recorded acoustic versions of these songs for 2019's Steady On: 30th Anniversary Acoustic Edition.

 Reception

 Steady On won the award for Best Contemporary Folk Album at the 33rd Grammy Awards in February 1991.
-Allmusic calls the album, "a must have for anyone who loves acoustic music created in the grand tradition of Joni Mitchell and James Taylor."
+AllMusic calls the album "a must have for anyone who loves acoustic music created in the grand tradition of Joni Mitchell and James Taylor."
 Notable guest appearances include Suzanne Vega and Bruce Hornsby.

 The album reached 111 on the Billboard 200 in 1989.
 The title track was released as a single and in 1990 reached 30 on the Billboard Adult Contemporary chart and 23 on the Modern Rock Tracks chart.